GRE AWA sample essays to help you score high!

 While you crack the GRE, get started on the application process with Edvoy!

-By analysing the structure, argumentation, and writing techniques of the sample essays, you can gain a better understanding of what makes a strong essay.
-They can then apply these techniques to your own writing practice.
+By analysing the structure, argumentation, and writing techniques of these essays, you can gain a better understanding of what makes a strong essay and develop your own skills accordingly.

 Are the sample essays indicative of the types of prompts that will be on the actual GRE?